Austin Transportation and Public Works

 Healthy Streets, Play Streets, and Neighborhood Block Parties have three main goals:

-• Provide a place for people of all ages to play and recreate in the public right of way.
+• Provide a place for people of all ages to play and recreate in the public right-of-way.

 • Help provide safe, non-car-focused mobility connections to important destinations so that people feel more comfortable walking, biking, and rolling to where they need to go.